-You’ll need one to three Additional Ounce stamps (worth $0.15 each) if your letter weighs over one ounce.
-If you’d prefer to use one stamp than a combination of standard and Additional Ounce stamps, also available are two-ounce ($0.70) and three-ounce stamps ($0.85), which cover standard rectangular envelopes with heavier contents.
+If you’d prefer to use one stamp than a combination of standard and Additional Ounce stamps, also available are two-ounce ($0.75) and three-ounce stamps ($0.95), which cover standard rectangular envelopes with heavier contents.

 Non-Rectangular or Oversized Letters

-Postcards do not require a standard postage stamp because they weigh less than a letter.
+Postcards don’t require a standard postage stamp because they weigh less than a letter.
 Instead, you can purchase a postcard stamp for $0.35, and you’ll only need one for each postcard.

 Estimating the Total Cost of Postage

 If you’re planning to send a lot of mail of varying sizes, an inexpensive digital scale can facilitate the process of determining postage fees.

 If sending letters, consider the weight of paper: about 0.16 ounces per sheet and per business-sized envelope.

 Once you know the weight, plug the letter or package’s dimensions into the USPS postage calculator and get the exact postage amount needed.

 If you don’t already have stamps, you can visit the USPS online store to buy them.